-The development of both Richmond and Kew has been heavily shaped by the Royal Family.
-Richmond's name dates back to when Henry VII built a palace in what was then known as Sheen, and called it Richmond, after Richmond Palace in Yorkshire.
+Richmond and Kew’s development have been heavily shaped by the Royal Family.
+In fact, Richmond's name dates back to a palace built there by Henry VII which was named after Richmond Palace in Yorkshire.

 The Great Outdoors at Richmond and Kew

-At 2,500 acres, Richmond Park is the largest of all the Royal Parks.
-In this verdant oasis is ideal for a horse ride or a picnic as it is home to more than 600 deer and many exotic plants.
+At 2,360 acres (955 hectares), Richmond Park is the largest of all The Royal Parks and this verdant oasis is ideal for a horse ride or a picnic as it is home to more than 600 deer and many exotic plants.
 You can enjoy refreshments in the exquisite Georgian Pembroke Lodge, or, if you're missing the city, gaze at the distant St Paul's Cathedral from King Henry's Mound.

 Green-fingered visitors will love Kew Gardens, which contains the world's largest collection of living plants.
-Here you can explore the incredible glasshouses, see the towering pagoda or get a spectacular overview from the intricate Rhizotron and Xstrata Treetop Walkway.
+Here you can explore the towering pagoda or get a spectacular overview from the intricate Rhizotron and Xstrata Treetop Walkway.
 The famous glasshouses, however, are currently closed until 2018 for a £34.3 million restoration.